gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-data-textures.md

   </table>
 </div>

-They're called *unsized* because how they are actually represented internally is undefined in WebGL1.
+They're called *un-sized* because how they are actually represented internally is undefined in WebGL1.
 It is defined in WebGL2.
-In addition to those unsized formats there are a slew of sized formats including
+In addition to those un-sized formats there are a slew of sized formats including

 <div class="webgl_center">
   <table class="local-data local-data2">